affilirator/thekitchen-pot/src/content/blog/best-lunch-cooler-for-construction-workers.md

 ## Lunch Coolers Construction

-Lunch coolers have multi-layered insulations - an outer layer, a lining, the middle layer, and the inner layer.
+Lunch coolers have multi-layered insulations – an outer layer, a lining, the middle layer, and the inner layer.

 -   **Outer Layer.** This layer is made of rigid materials to enable the cooler lunchbox to withstand harsh environmental conditions that characterize construction sites.
 It is made of durable materials such as vinyl, polyester, and nylon.
 -   **Inner Layer.** This layer is designed using water-resistant materials to enable you to use ice in the box devoid of water seepage.
 It is made out of materials such as plastic, aluminum, and foil liners.
 This feature ensures that your food remains fresh and dry.
-- **Middle Layer.** This layer contains an insulating foam, and it's the primary determinant of your lunch cooler's performance.
+-   **Middle Layer.** This layer contains an insulating foam, and it’s the primary determinant of your lunch cooler’s performance.
 The foam is made out of sturdy polyurethane, polyester fibers, or polyethylene plastic.

 All three layers determine how durable your lunch cooler will be.
 If the exterior material is weak, then you can be sure that the box will not last for long when subjected to adverse conditions.
 The inner layer must be designed to prevent water from seeping to the outside.